apwide/apwide-jenkins-shared-lib/README.md

 # Jenkins shared library for Jira and Apwide Golive

-Your are at the right place if you use Jira + [Apwide Golive](https://marketplace.atlassian.com/apps/1212239/golive-environment-release-for-jira) + Jenkins and that you love automation. ;-)
+Your are at the right place if you use Jira + [Apwide Golive](https://marketplace.atlassian.com/apps/1212239/golive-environment-release-for-jira) + Jenkins and that you love automation! ;-)

-Learn how to use our open source [Jenkins Shared Library](https://jenkins.io/doc/book/pipeline/shared-libraries/) to easily push/retrieve information from Jenkins, Jira and Apwide Golive.
+Learn how to use this open source [Jenkins Shared Library](https://jenkins.io/doc/book/pipeline/shared-libraries/) to easily push/retrieve information from Jenkins, Jira and Apwide Golive.

-If you prefer examples over documentation, jump to our [pipeline examples library](./examples).
-You will have time to come back to this readme afterwards ;-).
+If you prefer examples over documentation, jump directly to the [pipeline examples library](./examples) and come back here later ;-).

 ## Pre-requisites